fusioncharts/dev_centre_docs/getting-started/react-native/react-native-features.md

 });
 ```

-In this sample we can add the theme modules dynamically e.g candy, carbon, gammel, etc.
+Here is how to add the theme modules dynamically e.g candy, carbon, gammel, etc.

 ```javascript
 import React, { Component } from 'react';